 I went from not knowing if I’d play games to being a constant fixture.
 I wasn’t setting the league on fire by any means, but the goals were coming in.
 Sometimes more so than others with the highlight of my season being an incredible brace against the best team in the league and by far the richest.

-If they were the big trouts of the waterways, then we were the small minnows.
+If they were the big trout of the waterways, then we were the small minnows.
 Whereas their team was loaded with top quality international players with tons of experience; I was the only foreigner on the squad and I was definitely lacking in the experience department.
 Bottom line, that matchup was akin to David going against Goliath.

 I had begun to notice that no matter the country, one thing remained constant and that was the rabid passion of fans for their favorite teams.
 Russia was no different and this matchup brought out the good and the bad.
 It was as if nothing else mattered in those days leading up to the game.
 I couldn’t go anywhere without being told to beat ‘Spartak.’

 I had thought the high school championship was a big deal, but this seemed to be taking things to a new level.
 The media covered it non-stop, the city people talked about it like their livelihoods depended on it.
-As much as I tried to ignore the chatter, it seemed to find me wherever I go.
+As much as I tried to ignore the chatter, it seemed to find me wherever I went.
 I was more than relieved when game day finally arrived.
 I could not wait to put that behind me and move onto something else.

 As our team bus made its way to the stadium, I saw fans cheering us on, decked in our team memorabilia from head to toe.
 I saw the excitement, even from children no older than 5.
 This was a very big deal to them, and if we somehow won this game, not winning the championship would be forgivable.